maak-sdu/pyScattData/xy_overview/README.md

 ## Flow of the program

 ### Directory structure
-First time, the code is run, it will look for a directory called 'data'.
-If this does not exists, a folder called 'data' will be created and the user will be asked to put the data files there and rerun the code.
+First time, the code is run, it will look for a directory called `data`.
+If this does not exists, a folder called `data` will be created and the user will be asked to put the data files there and rerun the code.

-If the 'data' folder already exists but is empty, the user will be told this, to add data files, and rerun the code.
+If the `data` folder already exists but is empty, the user will be told this, to add data files, and rerun the code.

-If multiple file extensions are found in the 'data' folder, the user is told to review the files in the data folder and rerun the code.
+If multiple file extensions are found in the `data` folder, the user is told to review the files in the data folder and rerun the code.

 ### Naming files to have them read in the right order